It still feels entirely surreal that after three long years of working toward my dental hygiene credential, I’m now staring down the finish line.

 Making friends.

 I was pleasantly surprised to be wrong about one thing.
-Unlike my undergrad, I’ve become incredibly close with my future colleagues.
-For that is what we were instructed to think of each other as.
-Getting into this program was fiercely competitive and we entered with the mindset that we had to continue to compete with each other.
-That was until about a month in.
+I graduated university feeling like I didn’t know the people walking across the stage with me.
+But this time I’ve become incredibly close with my future colleagues.
+Getting into this program was fiercely competitive and we entered with the mindset that we had to continue to compete.
+We were used to it, after all.
+Most of us went through our pre-requisites with a certain level of weary distrust of each other, knowing we’d be competing for a coveted spot in the program.

 One day in October, an instructor told us that we weren’t fighting for our places anymore.
 We had already proven ourselves.
 They chose each and every one of us because they wanted us all to succeed.
 It was like someone had flipped a light switch.
 We started to offer each other our support, and I can honestly say I’ve never felt so loved by my classmates.